 Email engagement comes from relevant, timely and engaging content.

-Emarsys provides the most advanced personalization options in the industry, including conditional text and block targeting, as well as some great AI-driven features like Predict product recommendations, Incentive Recommendations and Send Time Optimization.
+Emarsys provides the most advanced personalization options in the industry, including conditional text and block targeting, as well as some great AI-driven features like Predict product recommendations and Send Time Optimization.

 But don’t forget the basics!
 Take the time to include subject line testing and content testing as part of your most important marketing campaigns.

 Sending the right email, to the right person, at the right time - this should be your ultimate goal.

 This guide applies to everyone using the Emarsys Platform but is especially important during the first weeks and months after you have joined us.

 When you switch email provider, your emails are monitored and scrutinized more than ever to ensure your brand hasn’t been the victim of a phishing attack or some other sort of abuse.

 In other words, you aren’t only migrating your data and templates - you are also migrating your sender reputation.